kristapsdz/acme-client-portable/Linux-seccomp.md

 On both of these systems, I *know* that when I sandbox a given capability, it will be sandboxed for all of my users.
 Whether that would remain if the C library were switchable is another story.
+Moreover, going from zero to hero in implementing a filter for a reasonably well-written piece of software isn't terribly difficult.
+Give it a try!

 # Solutions